aerengns/ASTARTE/README.md

 - cd mmdetection
 - pip install -v -e .
 - Finally, create a .env file under backendapp and ask for a secret key from those who have it

+---
+### Running app with docker

+If you want to run project without creating an environment, you can use

+`docker login --username astarteapp`

+`docker run astarteapp/backend_main:latest`

+### Creating docker image after backend changes

+To create the docker image after your changes to code use the command below in the directory where Dockerfile exists,

+`docker build . -t astarteapp/backend_main:latest`
+latest can be your version

+In order to publish your image, you should have a docker hub account.

+`docker push astarteapp/backend_main:latest`
+latest can be your version